 Out-of-network hospital: A hospital (as defined) that does not participate in the Plan's network in which you enrolled.

-Out-of-network pharmacy: A pharmacy other than an Express Scripts network pharmacy.
+Out-of-network pharmacy: A pharmacy other than a CVS Caremark network pharmacy.

 Out-of-network provider: A provider that does not participate in the Plan's network in which you enrolled.

-Outpatient care: Treatment including services, supplies, and medicines provided and used at a hospital under the direction of a physician to a person not admitted as a registered bed patient or services rendered in a physician's office, a laboratory or X-ray facility, an ambulatory surgical center, or the patient's home.
+Outpatient care: Treatment including services, supplies and medicines provided and used at a hospital under the direction of a physician to a person not admitted as a registered bed patient, or services rendered in a physician's office, a laboratory or an X-ray facility, an ambulatory surgical center or the patient's home.